Iroquois mythology: Hé-no

 Hé-no lives in a cave under Niagara Falls.
 At that time, a young girl lives above the falls and is engaged to marry a disagreeable old man.
 Rather than marry, she climbs into a canoe and heads down the river.
 The girl and the canoe are carried over the falls; the canoe is seen falling to destruction, but the girl disappears.
 Hé-no and his two assistants catch her in a blanket and take her to his cave.
 One of the assistants is taken with her beauty and marries her.

 Later, Hé-no rescues her village from a huge serpent that was devastating it with diseases.
 He lures the serpent to a spot on Buffalo Creek where he strikes it with a thunderbolt.
 Fatally wounded, the serpent tries to escape to the safety of Lake Erie but dies before he gets away.
 His body floats downstream to the head of Niagara Falls, stretching nearly across the river and arching backward to form a dam.
 The dammed water breaks the rocks, and the snake's body falls onto the rocks below.
 This forms Horseshoe Falls but destroys Hé-no's home in the process.

-De-oh-há-ko

-The Iroquois name De-oh-há-ko means Our Life or Our Supporters.
-Often called the Three Sisters, the De-oh-há-ko are the spirits of corn, beans, and squash.
-The sisters have the form of beautiful maidens.
-They are fond of each other and like to live near each other.
-This is an analogy to the three plants which are historically grown from the same mound.